Real tennis: Game

 The scoring system of real tennis mirrors that of lawn tennis, which inherited the system from real tennis.
 A game is won by the first player to have won a total of four points, and to be at least two points more than their opponent.
 The points are called "love", "15", "30" and "40" respectively.
-If both players have reached 40 in the game, the score is called as deuce.
+If both players have reached 40 in the game, the score is called deuce.
 After a game has reached deuce, the player with one more point than their opponent has advantage.
-The score is typically called as "advantage server" or "advantage receiver" as appropriate.
+The score is typically called advantage server or advantage receiver as appropriate.
 Unlike lawn tennis, where the first score called corresponds to the server, in real tennis the first score called corresponds to the player who has won the most recent point.
 As chases are resolved at or before game point, no chases carry through to subsequent games.

 In handicap matches, players may require different numbers of points to win a game.
 A player with receiving odds starts a game requiring less than four points to win the game, while a player with owing odds requires more than four points to win the game.
 Such odds are counted backwards, so a player requiring five points starts at "owe 15", while a player requiring six points starts at "owe 30".
 A player with half-odds starts each second game with the nominated score, that is, a player playing "owe half 15" starts the first game at love, and the second game at owe 15.
 In handicap matches, deuces are never played – a score of 40-all is winner-takes-all.

 Set

 A set is a series of games counted up to a predetermined number, usually 6.
 The sets are counted in the ordinary manner (i.e. 1, 2, 3 etc.).
 There are no tiebreakers or advantage sets played, so at a score of 5-all, the player who wins the next game wins the set.
 Because the service is decided by the chase rule, rather than alternating between the players, there is little residual advantage from serving first by the time the set is nearly over.

 Depending on the tournament, the number of games required to win a set can be varied by the tournament organisers.
-8 is a popular choice, also known as a pro set, though variations include sets to any number between 5 and 10.
+Eight is a popular choice, also known as a pro set, though variations include sets to any number between five and ten.
 Some tournaments permit an unlimited number of games in the set, with the match only concluding if a timer has expired.
-If the match is to be played across more than one set, the set is only ever to 6 games.
+If the match is to be played across more than one set, the set is only ever to six games.